cloudposse-archives/reference-architectures/templates/docs/kops.md

 2. Provision the `kops` backend (config S3 bucket, cluster DNS zone, and SSH keypair to access the k8s masters and nodes) in Terraform.
 3. Build the cluster from the manifest file using the `kops` command.

+Let's get started...

 ### Step 1 - Configuration

-Tune the cluster settings by adding them to the `.envrc`.
+Tune the cluster settings by adding them to the `conf/kops/.envrc` file.
 Make sure you commit this file.

 Here's an example of what that might look like: